Ana Fernández / SEO

 This approach makes the hierarchy clear from the browser and is ideal for new projects or structural redesigns.

-Virtual silo (per internal link)
+Virtual silo (via internal linking)

 How to build a silo structure step by step

-1. Define your thematic pillars
+1. Define your topical pillars

-2. Do vertical keyword research
+2. Perform vertical keyword research

 3. Create a main page for each silo

-4. Write supporting content by sub-topic
+4. Write supporting content for each sub-topic

-5. Design the internal link with intention
+5. Design internal linking with intent

-The silo structure is especially useful in:
+A silo structure is especially useful for: